sdupadhyay/sdupadhyay/README.md

     👋 Hello, Welcome to my profile
     🌍 I am from Una,Gujarat
-    🌱 I’m currently looking for an opportunity as a Software Developer ⚡ I'm a passionate software developer
-    🔭 I’m currently learning React and practicing Data Structure and Algorithm 😎 I love to solve puzzles.
+    🌱 I’m currently looking for an opportunity as a Full Stack Web developer 🔭 I’m currently learning React and practicing Data Structure and Algorithm 😎 I love to solve puzzles and listen to music.
     ❤️ You can reach me at sumit.upadhyay108@gmail.com

 ## Connect with me: